Helping people hire household help

 quitt.ch is an online service company that helps people who hire household staff tackle the often cumbersome administrative paperwork by moving the whole process online.

 I joined the company in summer 2015.
 Since then the start-up has grown steadily in customers and employees.
 However while the software – the centerpiece of the service – has been improved continuously, there has been little attention payed to the customer experience of the service.

 The first step in changing this, was the redesign of the outdated website.

-Before the redesign, shortcomings have often been solved by adding elements to the pages without removing others, which resulted in the website growing in uncontrolled ways.
+Before the redesign, shortcomings have often been solved by adding elements to the pages instead of improving existing ones, which resulted in the website growing in uncontrolled ways.
+The main problems were:

 This position is not only challenging as competition might emerge form unexpected corners, but it also makes it very difficult to explain the value proposition of quitt.ch to new users.

 A broad spectrum of users

 Anyone hiring a household help is a potential quitt.ch customer, the spectrum is very broad.
 In order to deal with this I created proto-personas and tried to answer the same questions for each.
 “How did s/ he hear about the service first?”
 “What does it take for her/ him to gain trust in the service of quitt.ch?” etc.